What You Need to Know About Heroin

 have become more common because high-purity heroin is available.
 Smoking and snorting

-is also more common because users fear getting an infection by sharing needles.
+are also more common because users fear getting an infection by sharing needles.
+And

 In an addicted person, withdrawal occurs within a few hours after the last use.
-Symptoms
+Withdrawal

-of withdrawal can be drug craving, restlessness, muscle and bone pain, and vomiting.
+symptoms can be drug craving, restlessness, muscle and bone pain, vomiting, and diarrhea.

 Symptoms peak between 48 and 72 hours after the last dose.
 They last about a week.

 Symptoms can be very intense.
-The addicted person may return to using again if he
+The addicted person may go back to using again if they

-or she doesn't get treatment for withdrawal symptoms to help break the cycle of addiction.
+don't get treatment for withdrawal symptoms to help break the addiction cycle.